LCiL is about Independent Living

 How do we make a difference?

-• The Grapevine Home Visiting Service, in partnership with NHS Lothian, helped 62 patients with Chronic Obstructive Pulmonary Disease (COPD) to access disability and rights information in 2019-20.
+- LCiL’s Disability Advice and Information Service (formerly Grapevine) – Home Visiting Service, in partnership with NHS Lothian, helped 45 people with Chronic Obstructive Pulmonary Disease (COPD) to access disability and rights information in 2023-2024.

-• The Independent Living Service (ILS) provides information and one-to-one support to help disabled people to recruit and employ Personal Assistants.
-In 2019-2020, the team worked with 716 people, enabling them to live a full and independent life in the community.
+- LCiL’s SDS Advice and Information Service/Independent Living Service provides information and one-to-one support to help disabled people to recruit and employ Personal Assistants.
+In 2023-2024, the team worked with 681 people, enabling them to live a full and independent life in the community.

-• Payroll and Financial Management Services provide wages processing/ administration for disabled people who employ Personal Assistants, reducing stress and increasing confidence around being an employer.
-In 2019-2020, the services helped 666 people.
+- Payroll and Financial Management Services provide wages processing/ administration for disabled people who employ Personal Assistants, reducing stress and increasing confidence around being an employer.
+In 2023-2024, the services helped 611 people,

-• The self-directed Support Project offers learning, capacity building and peer support workshops.
-In 2019-2020, 161 people attended our workshops/groups.
+- LCiL’s Peer Support and Learning offers learning, capacity building and peer support workshops.
+In 2023-2024, 124 people were supported through our service.
 Increasing people’s confidence, skills and knowledge to assert their rights and live independently, reducing isolation and loneliness.

-• The Champions programme provides training and support to volunteers with lived experience of disability to share their experiences and ‘tell it like it is’ to peers, professionals and policymakers to inspire and educate on the benefits of independent living.
-19 champions have attended over 100 external events since 2013.
+- LCiL’s Volunteer Programme provides training and support to volunteers with lived experience of disability to share their experiences and ‘tell it like it is’ to peers, professionals and policymakers to inspire and educate on the benefits of independent living.